-Do not enter on this schedule political expenditures from political contributions or unpaid incurred obligations.
-(Report political expenditures from political contributions on Schedule F1; report unpaid incurred obligations on Schedule F2.)
+Do not enter on this schedule political expenditures from political contributions that were paid for with cash, check or debit card, unpaid incurred obligations, or payments from political contributions made to a business that a candidate or officeholder owns or controls on this schedule.
+(Report political expenditures from political contributions on Schedule F1; report unpaid incurred obligations on Schedule F2; and report the purchase of investments from political contributions on Schedule F3.)